FOREX-Euro listless on ECB doubts, seen vulnerable

 AFTER SUMMER LULL

-SMBC's Uno said the market is likely to shift its focus back
+Uno said the market is likely to shift its focus back to the

 French President Francois Hollande and German Chancellor